laro/Cilia/README.md

     - The [CamelCase style](#camelcase-style) could basically be archieved in C++, too
     - C++ could be extended by some features:
         - Aliasing of member names (functions and variables) seems necessary for having a CamelCase standard library, that is realized as a shallow but "perfect" wrapper for the C++ standard library (i.e. a translation layer).
-    - Some parts are impossible or at least extremely unlikely, to include in a future C++ standard:
+    - Some parts are impossible – or at least extremely unlikely – to include in a future C++ standard:
        - [Const reference as default type](#functionloop-parameter-passing) for function parameters
        - [Fixing C++ "wrong defaults"](Interesting%20Ideas%20from%20Other%20Languages.md#circle)
            - Restricting integral promotions and no implicit narrowing conversions, etc.